-Postulates of quantum mechanics, quantum mechanical operators, Schrödinger equation and application to free particle and "particle-in-a-box" (rigorous treatment), quantization of energy levels, Heisenberg Uncertainty principle; wavefunctions, probability distribution functions, nodal properties, Extension to two and three dimensional boxes, separation of variables, degeneracy.
-Qualitative treatment of Setting up of Schrödinger simple harmonic oscillator model of vibrational motion: equation and discussion of solution and wavefunctions.
+Postulates of quantum mechanics, quantum mechanical operators, Schrödinger equation particle application free and "particle-in-a-box" and its to (rigorous treatment), quantization of energy levels, Heisenberg Uncertainty principle; wavefunctions, probability distribution functions, nodal properties, Extension to two and three dimensional boxes, separation of variables, degeneracy.
+Qualitative treatment of simple harmonic oscillator model of vibrational motion: Setting up of Schrödinger equation and discussion of solution and wavefunctions.
 Vibrational energy of diatomic molecules and zero-point energy.